No one is perfect.

 This is because people are the most important thing in life.

-No matter how digital or automatic the world becomes, it’s still driven and operated by humans.
+No matter how digital or automatic the world becomes, humans still drive and operate it.
 You don’t need to be super popular and have a million best friends.
 You just need a few people you care about who care about you in return.

 Your ability to interact with other people is key to your success.
 There is no penalty for being likable.
 Nothing bad comes from making a person feel good.
 No evil will befall you if you help people.

 The key to becoming a better person is to fill your life with meaningful relationships that give you something to live for outside of your own personal quest for the acquisition of status and objects.

 Your purpose in life doesn’t need to be extravagant.
 It doesn’t require sacrifice and suffering.
 Your purpose in life doesn’t need to be original or profound.
 It doesn’t even require a lifelong commitment.

 You only need a guiding goal or vision that you can base decisions around.

 A purpose is a grand vision.
 A grand vision is not necessarily concerned with the outcome or the process, but rather the reasoning that drives the action.